 For the positive intervals and negative intervals selected, bin these intervals into equal-size bins (see Note 5), using a stride length to generate examples across the selected intervals (see Note 6).
 These bins are your genomic examples.
 Default bins are 200 bp in length, and our default stride length is 50bp.

-Set up your labels for your examples.
+Set up labels for your examples.
 Positives should be labeled with 1 and negatives are labeled with 0 (see Note 7).

 Extend each example interval to your final interval length (see Note 8).
 This step now adds the flanking sequences of each bin to give more sequence context during training.
 The default final length is 1000 bp.
 At this stage, you should have a set of genomic intervals that are all 1000bp in length and are each associated with a label (1 or 0).